BPForEveryone/BloodPressureForEveryone/README.md

 ## Overview

-BloodPressureForEveryone is a two-edition HIPAA-compliant iOS application, one for medical professionals (BPForProfessionals) and the other for caretakers (BPForEveryone), that allows users to analyze blood pressure measurements.
+BloodPressureForEveryone is a set of two blood pressure focused iOS applications, one for medical professionals (BPForProfessionals) and the other for caretakers (BPForEveryone), that allows users to analyze blood pressure measurements.
 The latter allows users to track and view their blood pressure history.
+The medical professional application is HIPAA compliant and suitable for use during a patient consultation.
 Additionally, the application also provides supplementary resources for specialists and common practitioners alike and educational resources for patients and caregivers.

 ## Release Notes
 > ## v1.0.0 (12/04/2017)